aws-samples/cfn101-workshop/content/advanced/modules/create-example/index.md

 #### Sample Module Walkthrough

 Let's get started!
-Create a new directory and then issue the following command from inside that directory:
+Create a new directory and then issue the following commands from inside that directory:

 :::code{language=shell showLineNumbers=false showCopyAction=true}
 mkdir module